-The police department stated that they had charged the men with violation of a state stature declaring “unnatural carnal copulation.”9 On June 30, the police department issued an apology to the victims of the sodomy law and assured the public that the policy would no longer be enforced.
+The police department stated that they had charged the men with violation of a state statute declaring “unnatural carnal copulation.”8 On June 30, the police department issued an apology to the victims of the sodomy law and assured the public that the policy would no longer be enforced.
+8

-However, state human rights groups such as Equality Louisiana stated that “it was really a case of targeting people.”10 Human rights activists believed that the police were discriminatory against the male homosexual population and ruined many people’s lives though incrimination and harassment.
+State human rights groups such as Equality Louisiana stated that the enforcement of the Crimes against Nature Act “was really a case of targeting people.”
+9 Human rights activists believed that the police were discriminating against the male homosexual population and ruined many people’s lives though incrimination and harassment.

-Here are the states with sodomy laws (though not all states enforce the law):
+Even though sodomy laws have been ruled unconstitutional by the Supreme Court, sodomy is technically still illegal in 16 states.
+Here are the remaining states with sodomy laws (though not all states enforce the law):10

 *An asterisk indicates the state sodomy law only applies to homosexual sex.